EOEPCA/system-architecture/docs/reference-architecture/accounting-billing-BB.md

 # Accounting and Billing BB Architecture

+> This is only a potential architecture of how this could work based on how the Earth Observation Data Hub (EODH) does it.

 The Accounting and Billing Building Block collects resource usage data and prepares it for billing.
 Based on the EODH implementation, it's built around a central Accounting Service and multiple Collectors, all connected via messaging.

 Main components: